-Hence, the fluid velocity decays rapidly with depth, and the motion associated with shorter waves (larger $k$) decays faster.
-Therefore, for a given wavenumber and beneath a certain depth, the water is virtually still.
-Consequently, its kinematic interaction with the bottom at such depth is negligible, and so the bottom will have very little influence on the flow in bulk and on the surface, i.e., on the waves.
+Hence, the subsurface fluid velocity decays rapidly with depth, and the motion associated with shorter waves (larger $k$) decays faster.
+The kinematic interaction with the bottom at such depths is therefore negligible, and the bottom will have very little influence on the fluid motion in the water and, therefore, on the surface waves.

 In the MSE, the topography influences the waves through the coefficients $k^2$ and $c$.
 We recall